Am Spiegelgrund clinic: Leading personnel

 There were several people involved in the euthanasia practices occurring at Am Spiegelgrund Clinic.
-These people included Erwin Jekelius, Hans Bertha, Ernst Illing, Heinrich Gross, Margarethe Hübsch and Marianne Türk.
+These people included Erwin Jekelius, Hans Bertha, Ernst Illing, Heinrich Gross, Margarethe Hübsch, and Marianne Türk.
 Their roles at the clinic differed as some were the director of the clinic and others were scientists directly involved in the murder of hundreds of children.
 Over time, some of these people left the clinic and new ones entered it.
 During World War II, Am Spiegelgrund clinic was led by Ernst Illing and for two years by Heinrich Gross.

-The head of the institution from 24 July 1940, to January 1942 was Erwin Jekelius, who in October 1940 was one of 30 participants in a conference about "Euthanasia" laws, which were never put into effect.
+The head of the institution from 24 July 1940 to January 1942 was Erwin Jekelius, who in October 1940 was one of 30 participants in a conference about "Euthanasia" laws, which were never put into effect.
 The T4 program also used him as an expert to decide the fate of institutionalized patients.
 Jekelius was known for his ruthlessness in selecting children for death and for his brutality in handing out corporal punishments to the children under his care.
 In September 1941, the Royal Air Force dropped pamphlets detailing his involvement in multiple murders at Spiegelgrund which eventually led to his removal as the director of the clinic.
 He was arrested by Soviet forces in 1945, and in 1948, he was sentenced in Moscow to 25 years of hard labor.
 He died of bladder cancer in a Soviet labor camp in May 1952.

 Succeeding Jekelius and presiding over the institution for the next six months was Hans Bertha, who was significantly involved in the T4 campaign from its conception in 1940.
 Bertha was never tried for his crimes despite documented evidence that he was involved in the murders of patients at Spiegelgrund and his close association with Jekelius and other war criminals.
 Bertha also used the patient murders for his "scientific" progress.
-According to the murderous Hartheim doctor Georg Renno, Bertha was particularly interested in epilepsy cases.
+According to the Hartheim Euthanasia Centre doctor Georg Renno, Bertha was particularly interested in epilepsy cases.
 When epileptic patients were murdered at Hartheim, for example, their brains were removed and given to Bertha for his research.
 After the war, he had an illustrious academic career in Graz.

 On 1 July 1942, Ernst Illing took over as medical director of Am Spiegelgrund.
 He previously worked as a senior physician in the first children's division at the national institution at Brandenburg-Görden, alongside Hans Heinze, infamous for his involvement in the euthanasia program.
 Illing maintained his position until April 1945.
 In 1946, he was found guilty of torture and abuse resulting in death for killing at least 250 children.
 Illing was sentenced to death and hanged later that year.